Today’s post in the “How to start a Blog” series covers how to publish posts and how to use categories and keywords.

 Tags (a.k.a.
 Keywords)

-Now the tags.
-Tags are keywords that further describe more in detail what your post is about.
+Tags are keywords that describe more in detail what your post is about.
 They can be short or long, and can also help people find your post more easily.
-If you for example write a post about animal massage and how to do that with different animals, but don’t have the term “how to do animal massage for cats” in the text, then someone searching for that exact phrase wouldn’t necessarily land on your page.
-So if you talk about how to massage cats in your text, but don’t want to add that particular phrase (or a similar one that you have found that people are searching for) in the text – it might not sound right to you, you might not like it in your writing, etc. – you could add the phrase as a keyword, and then those searching for that would find your post.
+If you for example write a post about animal massage and how to do that with different animals, but don’t have the term “massage for beginners” in the text, then someone searching for that exact phrase wouldn’t necessarily land on your page.
+So if you talk about how to massage cats in your text, but don’t want to add that particular phrase – it might not sound right to you, you might not like it in your writing, etc. – you could add the phrase as a keyword, and then those searching for that would be more likely to find your post.

 In general, the longer the keyword, the easier it is to rank for (meaning they can help your post to show up on the 2nd page in Google rather than the 22nd).
 “Long tail keywords” is a popular term in online marketing, and it describes almost sentence-like keywords, which, because they have less competition than shorter ones, are good tools to use to get your site to show up higher in the search engines.

-For example, if you enter the term “animal massage” in Google, you end up with almost 70 million hits, but if you enter “how to do animal massage for cats”, you “only” get a little over 6 million.
-Still lots of course, but it’s easier to get found among 6 million than it is among 70 million.
+For example, if you enter the term “animal massage” in Google, you end up with almost millions of hits, but if you enter “how to do animal massage with rescued feral cats”, you get a far fewer results.
 Having said that, your tags should be related to what your post is about, not be just any good long-tail keyword.

-Over the years, there have been quite a few keyword search tools appearing and almost as quickly disappearing, as keeping up with Google’s ever changing algorithms is a challenge to say the least.
+Over the years, there have been quite a few keyword search tools appearing and sometimes disappearing almost as quickly, as keeping up with Google’s ever changing algorithms is a challenge to say the least.
 Many were paid services where you could enter a keyword and the tool would magically generate all these great long tail keywords that people were looking for.
 Google was not happy with that, and cracked down on many of them; others closed up shop on their own.

-The easiest way to do keyword research is to use Google Adwords’ Keyword Planner tool, where you can see which terms are searched for the most, and use that information to add keywords that relate to your post, but aren’t in the text.
+The easiest way to do keyword research is to use Google Adwords’ Keyword Planner tool, where you can see which terms are searched for the most, and use that information to add keywords that relate to your post.

 Adding Tags To A Post

-Once you have decided on a few tags (keep it to less than ten, more than that is considered spammy; I rarely use more than five), type them into the window in the Tags section (on the right hand side of your blog), separated by commas, and click Add.
+Once you have decided on a few tags, type them into the window in the Tags section (in the menu on the right hand side of your post), separated by commas, and click Add.
 You’ll see your tags below the window.
 If you decide you don’t want one of them, just click the little x right next to the word.
+Keep your tags to less than ten, more than that is considered spammy; I recommend using around five.

 Set Featured Image

-Just as with pages, if you have images in your posts, and especially if you have your blog set up to show images in excerpts and categories, it’s a good idea to set the image you want to “represent” the post, otherwise it will be the first image you have in your post.
+Just as with pages, if you have images in your posts, and especially if you have your blog set up to show images in excerpts and categories, it’s a good idea to set the image you want to “represent” the post.
+If you don’t select a featured image, it will be the first image you have in your post.
 Scroll down to and click on “Set featured image”.
 This will bring up your media library, just select the image you want here and click Set featured image.

-Review your post in another window.
-If you like what you see, go back to your post page, change the visibility to private and hit publish.
-Your post is now live and visible to the world!
+Review your post.
+If you like what you see, go back to your post page, change the visibility to Public and hit publish.
+Your post is now live !

-In the next few posts in this series, we are going to talk about plugins; little pieces of code that helps with various functions, and the appearance of the site, and images – which formats to use, how to upload them, formatting and linking, etc.
+In the next few posts in this series, we are going to talk about plugins; little pieces of code that help with various functions, and the appearance of your site, and images – which formats to use, how to upload them, formatting and linking, etc.